Cobra16319/Nomad-Demo/README.md

 ## Pull in the module and it will create 42 resources and setup all the routes and security groups for 9 instances running on AWS with auto-scaling and Consul and Nomad already configured.

+$ git pull git@github.com:Cobra16319/Nomad-Demo.git

+$ Terraform init

+$ Terraform Plan

+$ Terraform Apply

+## Ensure you grab the SSH Key From AWS and have fun!
+Check the ./terraform directory for the full use and viewing of the module used.